 When the loon was pulled out of the water it was immediately noticed that the loon had colored bands on its leg.
-In May 2021, the National Loon Center began an intensive research study of the MN loon population in collaboration with Dr. Walter Piper of the Loon Project.
-Dr. Piper’s team puts non-intrusive colored bands on the loons to track individuals throughout their long lives, monitor population dynamics, and estimate annual survival rates.
+In May 2021, the National Loon Center began an intensive research study of the MN loon population in collaboration with the Loon Project.
+We put non-intrusive colored bands on the loons to track individuals throughout their long lives, monitor population dynamics, and estimate annual survival rates.
 Banding loons is essential to studying their population and behavioral ecology.
 Because of the unique set of bands on the loon rescued from Cross Lake we were able to know this male was banded as a chick on the night of July 17th on Rush Lake.
-According to Piper, “Copper-White” was the “biggest, healthiest juvenile we caught in Minnesota this year.”
+According to the Loon Project, “Copper-White” was the “biggest, healthiest juvenile we caught in Minnesota this year.”

 Unfortunately, this loon’s fate was not the happy ending we would have hoped for.
 Dr. Barrato determined that he had serious, untreatable wing trauma.
 It appeared the end of his wing was sheared off by a motorboat or jet ski propeller.
 It’s possible this could have been an old injury from a predator though the nature of the injury seems more likely to be a boat propeller.
 The loon’s blood was also tested for lead and found not to have a high concentration.
 Ultimately, without the ability to fly the loon’s survival is unlikely and the most humane outcome for him was determined to be euthanasia.
 This is a sad loss for the loon population and for all those who marvel at the sight of loons on their lakes.